hercychang/prep-step-1/part1-data_types/what_is_ruby.md

 # What is Ruby?

-Now that you've decided to learn Ruby, it's probably a good time to learn what exactly  Ruby is.
+Now that you've decided to learn Ruby, it's a good time to learn what exactly  Ruby is.
 Ruby is a high-level, object-oriented **programming language**, a formal computer language designed to communicate instructions to a machine.
 Like natural languages, programming languages have syntax (form) and